 Dale Michael Sickmiller, 61, of Toledo, Ohio, passed away on the morning of September 1,2019 at Ebeid Hospice in Sylvania, Ohio, after a valiant fight with cancer.
 He was born on August 2, 1958 at Heller Memorial Hospital in Napoleon, Ohio to loving parents Burl Dale Sickmiller and Amelia May Sickmiller (Gasche).

-To send flowers in memory of Dale Michael Sickmiller, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Dale Michael Sickmiller, please visit our Heartfelt Sympathies Store.

 Dale’s family moved to a farm in Wauseon, Ohio before he started school.
 He and his siblings enjoyed treks through the fields and woods, searching for artifacts and arrowheads, which were indeed found.
 There, in that natural setting, his lifelong love of nature began.
 Throughout his childhood, he enjoyed camping adventures, campfires and watching the wildlife (and livestock) that surrounded him.
 He was in cub scouts, then boy scouts where he honed his skills as the outdoorsman, he would be for the rest of his natural life.
 He also loved canoeing, sports and traveled extensively by car so that he wouldn’t miss anything on the way.
 Maybe that is also why he loved Nascar Auto Racing.